alonsoir/embedchain-streamlit-app/README.md

 - A ChatBot using embedchain and Streamlit
 - Docker Support with Optimisation Cache etc
 - Deployment on Streamlit Public Cloud
+- Updated to latest embedchain version, actual is 0.1.102
+- Added hugginface_demo

 This repo contains an `main.py` file which has a template for a chatbot implementation.